NASCAR Power Rankings: Austin Dillon Crashes Playoffs After Daytona Win

-NASCAR Power Rankings: Austin Dillon crashes playoffs after Daytona win originally appeared on NBC Sports Chicago
+NASCAR Power Rankings: Austin Dillon crashes playoffs after Daytona win originally appeared on NBC Sports Washington

 The 2022 NASCAR regular season is in the books, and it ended with a bang.